jeannjeann/sw25-fvtt/docs/MANUAL-en_v0.5.1.md

   - The "Special Treatment (Particular)" checkbox allows you to set the modified value after halving, the increased value of Lethal Strike (usually 1), the increased value of Critical Ray, and the roll of the Apothecary's Tool (usually 4).
   - The calculation of Executioner's Blade cannot currently be handled.
 Please refer to the stakes and modify the values manually.
   - If the power table is blank, it should refer to the generic power table to get the value.
 (Not implemented yet, after implementation, Executioner's Blade can be handled)
+- Effects Tab
+  - Effects can be applied to items.
+  - Effects on items are automatically applied to the PC that possesses the item.

 ### Weapons
 - Equipment checks, categories, ranks, types, usages, specializations, minimum Strength, hit modifiers, additional damage, and ranges can be set.